Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Introduction

 \section{Introduction}

 A general problem in Riemannian geometry is to study to what extent the existence of a metric satisfying a prescribed curvature condition on a manifold determines the topology of the underlying space.
-Two of the most classical curvature conditions are positive sectional curvature and positive Ricci curvature, to be denoted by $\sec>0$ and $\Ric>0$, respectively.
-Two classical results that illustrate the relation between curvature and topology of $\sec>0$ and $\Ric>0$ manifolds, and show the gap existing between these two classes of manifolds, are the following.
+Among the most classical curvature conditions one finds positive sectional curvature and positive Ricci curvature, to be denoted by $\sec>0$ and $\Ric>0$, respectively.
+There are two important results that illustrate the relation between curvature and topology of $\sec>0$ and $\Ric>0$ manifolds, and show the gap existing between these two classes of manifolds.
 On the one hand, Gromov~\cite{G81} proved that the total Betti number of a closed $n$-dimensional manifold $M^n$ of $\sec>0$ is bounded by a universal constant $c(n)$ depending only on the dimension.
 On the other hand, Sha and Yang~\cite{ShaYang} were the first to construct infinite sequences of closed manifolds $\{M_\ell^n\}_{\ell\geq 1}$ of $\Ric>0$ in each dimension $n\geq 4$ with unbounded total Betti number, implying that infinitely many of them cannot admit metrics of $\sec>0$.

 In the last years, a family of curvature conditions $\Ric_k>0$ interpolating between $\sec>0$ and $\Ric>0$ has attracted considerable attention; see \cite{Mo} for an updated collection of works.
 Given $k$ with $1\leq k\leq n-1$, a Riemannian manifold $M$ of dimension $n$ is said to have positive $k^{\rm th}$ intermediate Ricci curvature, to be denoted by $\Ric_k>0$, if for any point $p\in M$ and any orthonormal set $\{x,e_1,\dots,e_k\}\subset T_p M$ the sum of sectional curvatures $\sum_{i=1}^k\sec(x,e_i)$ is positive.
 It follows from the definition that $\Ric_1>0$ and $\Ric_{n-1}>0$ are equivalent to $\sec>0$ and $\Ric>0$, respectively.
 Also, it is straightforward to check that $\Ric_k>0$ implies $\Ric_{j}>0$ for all $k\leq j\leq n-1$.
 Thus, the conditions $\Ric_k>0$ interpolate between $\sec>0$ and $\Ric>0$.